"GoldBug is a secure Instant Messenger."

 Once you've opened the program, you're given a small window with the option of creating a pass phrase - which will be used to access the program.
 This must be at least 16 characters, and there's a bunch of options for encryption and security right above the pass phrase entry box.
 After setting a pass phrase, the rest of the program will become available via the small icons on the right-hand panel.

 If you weren't already slightly confused by GoldBug, you're about to be unless you're knowledge-able about networking, security, and chat clients.
-There isn't enough room in this review to cover each feature and explain how to set them up, and unfortunately GoldBug isn't very helpful to new users.
+There isn't enough room in this review to cover each feature and explain how to set them up, but, fortunately, an extensive user manual is available at https://compendio.github.io/goldbug-manual/.
 On one hand you're dealing with stuff that isn't that simple, but it could be simplified a tad bit more.

 Overall the interface is quick, responsive, and works like it is supposed to, but it lacks direction and is mainly suited towards advanced users - which isn't really a bad thing.